 I don’t want Universal Standard to fail.

 I don’t want to sink their ship.
-BUT, I do want them to step the fuck up and do better.
+BUT, I do want them to step up and do better.

 I’ve been vocal in my critique at Universal Standard, so I’d like to share how the brand has messed up (community accountability ftw), and how they can do better.